plod/dockerBritcoin/README.md

 # dockerBritcoin
 dockerize a britcoin comple for linux (xcompiling to follow)

-this depends on docker of course!
+depends on docker (of course!), libqrencode3,

 run by cloning the repository and running ./britcoin.sh (first time it'll compile and run the client subsequent times just runs the wallet)